José Luis Martí: Coaching career

 Martí was appointed manager of Tenerife on 4 November 2015, replacing the fired Raül Agné.
 He was himself relieved of his duties on 4 February 2018 after four league games without a win, totalling 39 wins, 40 draws and 29 defeats during his spell.

 On 8 April 2019, after more than a year without a club, Martí signed for Deportivo de La Coruña in place of Natxo González who had been dismissed a day earlier.
 In late June, after leading the team to the sixth position in the regular season and falling short in the promotion play-offs, he left.

-On 28 October 2019, Martí took over from Juan Carlos Unzué at the helm of Girona FC also in the second division.
+On 28 October 2019, Martí took over from Juan Carlos Unzué at the helm of Girona also in the second division.
 He was shown the door the following 30 June, with the side fifth and therefore in the playoffs.

-Martí remained in the second tier in August 2020, taking the reins of CD Leganés who had recently been relegated.
+Martí remained in the second tier in August 2020, taking the reins of Leganés who had recently been relegated.
 He was sacked on 26 January 2021, after a five-match winless streak.

-On 23 February 2022, Martí replaced David Gallego at the helm of Sporting de Gijón, still in the second division.
+On 23 February 2022, Martí replaced David Gallego at the helm of Sporting Gijón, still in the second division.
 On 3 May, after just one victory in ten games, he was dismissed.

-On 27 June 2024, after two years of inactivity, Martí was named manager of Primera Federación club UD Ibiza.
+On 27 June 2024, after two years of inactivity, Martí was named manager of Primera Federación club Ibiza.
 On 11 November, following three consecutive losses, he was relieved of his duties.